wlycdgrfromflatiron/wly_big_budget/README.md

 ## Prerequisites
 You'll need to have Ruby installed.
 If it's not already installed on your system, follow the [official Ruby installation guide](https://www.ruby-lang.org/en/documentation/installation/).

-If you're on Windows, I recommend you [intall WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and use [cmder](http://cmder.net/) instead of the default Ubuntu on Windows terminal.
+If you're on Windows, I recommend you [install WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and use [cmder](http://cmder.net/) instead of the default Ubuntu on Windows terminal.

 You'll need Bundler, Ruby's de-facto official package manager, to install the project's dependencies.
 Check the [Bundler website](https://bundler.io/) for installation instructions and usage details.

 For exploring and  editing the code, I recommend [Visual Studio Code](https://code.visualstudio.com/).
 It is a one-stop solution that has good and growing support for all the languages you might want to use - not just the popular web dev ones.

 ## Deployment